 Sisters By Choice (SBC) was founded in 1989 by Dr. Rogsbert F. Phillips-Reed, a renowned Atlanta based breast surgeon.

 A native Georgian, Dr. Rogsbert F. Phillips-Reed is a general surgeon and Fellow of the American College of Surgeons specializing in breast surgery.
-She graduated from Columbia University School of Physicians and Surgeons in 1977 and in 1982 became the second woman and first African-American woman to successfully complete Emory
+She graduated from Columbia University School of Physicians and Surgeons in 1977 and in 1982 became the second woman and first African-American woman to successfully complete Emory University’s Surgical Program.

 Dr. Phillips-Reed heads Metro Surgical Associates, a community-based surgical practice with offices in downtown Atlanta and Lithonia, Georgia.
-For 30 years she has practiced medicine in metropolitan Atlanta area, serving a diverse patient population.
+For 30 years, she has practiced medicine in the metropolitan Atlanta area, serving a diverse patient population.
 A pioneering physician, she remains at the forefront of breast cancer research and has participated in many clinical trials which have impacted how we treat breast cancer today.

 Dr. Phillips-Reed’s achievements are vast.
 She has received scores of awards and honors that attest to her professional excellence and reputation as a first-rate physician.

-Awards and accolades aside, she is widely known for her excellent patient care and she is committed to community service and is passionate about her work in the fight against breast cancer.
+Awards and accolades aside, she is widely known for her excellent patient care, and she is committed to community service and is passionate about her work in the fight against breast cancer.

 Dr. Phillips-Reed saw the need for programs that would increase public knowledge and awareness of breast cancer to reduce the mortality and morbidity of the disease.
 In 1989 she founded Sisters By Choice.
 Initially formed as a support group for women diagnosed with breast cancer and their families, SBC has evolved into a multi-faceted organization serving women in Georgia.

-Realizing there are health disparities surrounding access to quality breast care in rural Georgia; Dr. Phillips-Reed has started an initiative to address this disparity by developing a Mobile Breast Clinic.
+Realizing there are health disparities surrounding access to quality breast care in rural Georgia, Dr. Phillips-Reed has started an initiative to address this disparity by developing a Mobile Breast Clinic.
 This unique mobile breast clinic will facilitate remote screening and diagnostic services.
 It will provide screenings, diagnostic services, treatment referrals, education and access to clinical trials to medically underserved men and women in rural and urban Georgia.
 This complete diagnostic care will make our clinic historic.
 It will be the first of its kind in Georgia, and among the first in the nation.